-4.4.2 It is important to note that you should only use one code to describe the relevant event.
-You must choose from Table 1 - Codes of Relevant Events in the directions and instructions for completing the form the code which you think best describes the relevant event.
-You should not use 2 or 3 codes even if more than one code may apply to the circumstances.

-4.4.3 You should also only use one code to describe the capacity in which you held the shares that gave rise to the relevant event.
-You must choose from Table 2 - Codes of Capacity in the directions and instructions for completing the form the code which you think best describes the capacity in which you held the shares that gave rise to the relevant event.
-You should not use 2 or 3 codes even if more than one code may apply.

-4.4.4 You should also only use one code to describe the nature of the consideration (you only need to complete a code if you bought or sold the shares off-exchange).
-You must choose from Table 3 - Codes of Nature of Consideration in the directions and instructions for completing the form the code you think best describes the nature of consideration in respect of an off-exchange sale or purchase of shares.
+- 4.4.2 It is important to note that you should only use one code to describe the relevant event.
+You must choose from Table 1 in the directions and instructions for completing the form the code which you think best describes the relevant event.
+You should not use 2 or 3 codes even if more than one code may apply to the circumstances. - 4.4.3 You should also only use one code to describe the capacity in which you held the shares that gave rise to the relevant event.
+You must choose from Table 2 in the directions and instructions for completing the form the code which you think best describes the capacity in which you held the shares that gave rise to the relevant event.
+You should not use 2 or 3 codes even if more than one code may apply. - 4.4.4 You should also only use one code to describe the nature of the consideration (you only need to complete a code if you bought or sold the shares the shares off-exchange).

-4.5 Substantial shareholders who are directors must use Form 3A
+4.5 Substantial shareholders who are directors must use form 3A.

-4.5.1 If you are a person who is both a substantial shareholder and a director of the listed corporation concerned, you may have separate duties to file notices (one in each capacity) as a result of a single event.
-For example, a person who is interested in 5.9% of the shares of a listed corporation and buys a further 0.2% will have to file a notice because he is a director (and therefore has to disclose all transactions) and will also have to file a notice as a substantial shareholder because his interest has crossed the 6% level.

-4.5.2 If you are substantial shareholder and also a director then you must use Form 3A (Director/Chief executive Notice) to discharge your duty to disclose your interests, or short position, in your capacity as both a substantial shareholder and as a director.
-This avoids the need to file both Form 1 and Form 3A.

-4.5.3 If you are both a director and a substantial shareholder please always complete Boxes 27 to 32 giving details requested in respect of all the shares in which you are interested, or have a short position, whether you are completing the form in a dual capacity or in your capacity simply as a director.
+- 4.5.1 If you are a person who is both a substantial shareholder and a director of the listed corporation concerned, you may have separate duties to file notices (one in each capacity) as a result of a single event.
+For example, a person who is interested in 5.9% of the shares of a listed corporation and buys a further 0.2% will have to file a notice because he is a director (and therefore has to disclose all transactions) and will also have to file a notice as a substantial shareholder because his interest has crossed the 6% level. - 4.5.2 If you are substantial shareholder and also a director then you must use Form 3A (Director's/Chief executive's Notice) to discharge your duty to disclose your interests, or short position, in your capacity as both a substantial shareholder and as a director.
+This avoids the need to file both Form 1 and Form 3A. - 4.5.3 If you are both a director and a substantial shareholder please always complete Boxes 17 to 22 giving details requested in respect of all the shares in which you are interested, or have a short position, whether you are completing the form in a dual capacity or in your capacity simply as a director.